KEEP YOUR IDENTITY SAFE

 Identity theft can happen to anyone at any time, but there are steps you can take to protect yourself:

 - Dispose of sensitive documents securely.
-Be aware of anything that lists your address, account numbers, date of birth or Social Security Number.
+Be aware of anything that lists your address, account numbers, date of birth or Social Security number.

 - Keep all passwords secret and change them regularly.

 - If someone calls you claiming to be with a financial institution or utility company, don’t provide your full account number.
-Some legitimate organizations may ask for you to confirm the last four digits of your Social Security Number, but they shouldn’t ask you to provide your full number or account information.
+Some legitimate organizations may ask for you to confirm the last four digits of your Social Security number, but they shouldn’t ask you to provide your full number or account information.

 If you do suspect identity theft, be sure to report it to Verity Credit Union and any other financial institutions you have accounts with.
 This includes deposit accounts, loans and credit cards.

 If you have been the victim of financial fraud or identity theft, you can place a fraud alert on your credit report.
 To do so, call one of the following credit bureaus: